The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

 \section{Discussion}

-In the following, we extensively discuss the ramifications our work.
+In the following, we extensively discuss some important ramifications of our research.
 More specifically, we discuss:

-\begin{enumerate} \item the challenges in defining $k$ as a constant to collect non-refactored instances, \item the possible use of anomaly detection techniques to predict software refactoring, \item the importance of process and ownership metrics (and the need for fine-grained metrics), \item field-level refactorings as another type of refactoring that can be explored, \item the use of multi-classification models, \item the need for more fine-grained refactoring recommendations, \item the recommendation of high-level refactorings, \item taking the developers' motivations into account, \item the use of Deep Learning (and Natural Language Processing methods) for software refactoring, and \item deploying refactoring recommendation models in the wild. \end{enumerate}
+\begin{enumerate} \item the challenges in defining $k$ as a constant to collect non-refactored instances, \item the features used for model building as well as their interpretability, \item the importance of process and ownership metrics (and the need for fine-grained metrics), \item the need for larger and more heterogeneous datasets to achieve higher generalizability, \item how to prioritise the refactoring recommendation suggestions given by the models, \item the need for more fine-grained refactoring recommendations, \item the recommendation of high-level refactorings, \item taking the developers' motivations into account, \item the use of Deep Learning (and Natural Language Processing algorithms) for software refactoring, and \item the challenges of deploying ML-based refactoring recommendation models in the wild. \end{enumerate}